Local Limits of Small World Networks: Main Results

 \subsection{Kleinberg Model}

-Another celebrated model is the Kleinberg model \cite{kleinberg}, which extends the study of small-world networks by focusing on the efficiency of decentralized search.
-In this model, nodes are placed on a \( n \times n \) lattice (so that the total number of nodes is $n^2$), with the lattice distance between nodes \( u = (u_x,u_y) \) and \( v = (v_x,v_y) \) defined as $d(u, v) = |u_x - v_x| + |u_y - v_y|$.
-Each node is connected to all others within a lattice distance \( k \), forming directed \textit{lattice connections}.\footnote{It is important to distinguish distance $d$ from $\text{dist}_G$: $d$ depends on the coordinates of the nodes whereas $\text{dist}_G$ refers to the graph distance.} The result is called a $k$-lattice.

-To incorporate long-range connections, each node \(v\) independently selects \(q\) directed \textit{shortcuts}.
-The probability of connecting to another node \(u\) is proportional to \([d(u, v)]^{-\ell}\), where \(d(u, v)\) is the lattice distance, and \(\ell\) is the power-law exponent that determines how connection probabilities decay with distance.
-Note that the normalization factor is \(\sum_{u} [d(u, v)]^{-\ell}\) to ensure that these probabilities form a valid distribution.
-We denote the graph sampled through this procedure as $K(n, q, k, \ell)$ (see Figure~\ref{kleinberg-model})\footnote{Note that the result can be a multigraph with multiple shortcuts between same pairs of nodes.}.
+In the Kleinberg model \cite{kleinberg}, nodes are arranged on an \(n \times n\) lattice, so there are $n^2$ nodes.
+Let node \(u\) have coordinates \((u_x, u_y)\), with the top-left node at \((0,0)\) and first and second coordinates increasing by \(1\) when moving right and down respectively.\footnote{In Section~\ref{proof-main-thm-kl-1}, we will use these coordinates normalized by \(n\) to define a node’s mark, which will be crucial in our analysis.} Then, the lattice distance between nodes \(u\) and \(v\) is $d(u, v) = |u_x - v_x| + |u_y - v_y|$.
+Each node connects to all nodes within lattice distance \(k\), forming a directed \(k\)-lattice.
+In addition, each node $v$ creates $q$ i.i.d. outgoing \emph{shortcuts}, each landing at $u$ with independent probability proportional to $d(u,v)^{-\ell}$, where $\ell$ is the power-law exponent.\footnote{Multi-edges between distinct nodes are allowed, but self-loops are not (the normalization $\sum_{u\neq v} d(u,v)^{-\ell}$ excludes $u=v$).
+That said, multi-edges do not affect the local limit as we will see next.} The resulting random graph is denoted $K(n,q,k,\ell)$ (see Figure~\ref{kleinberg-model}).
+Finally, the graph is made undirected by treating all edges as bidirectional.

 A key insight from \cite{kleinberg} highlights how the distribution of long-range shortcuts affects the efficiency of decentralized search.
-Specifically, for \(\ell = 2\), short paths can be efficiently found using a simple greedy algorithm, whereas for other values of \(\ell\), no local algorithm can efficiently discover the shortest path (see Section~\ref{sec:kl-app}).
-Similarly, we identify \(\ell = 2\) as a critical point for the Kleinberg model.
-The local limit of \(K(n, q, k, \ell)\) undergoes a \textit{phase transition} at \(\ell = 2\), exhibiting distinct behaviors for \(\ell \leq 2\) and \(\ell > 2\).
+Specifically, for \(\ell = 2\), short paths can be found using a simple greedy algorithm, whereas for other values of \(\ell\), no local algorithm can efficiently discover the shortest path (see Section~\ref{sec:kl-app}).
+We likewise identify $\ell=2$ as the critical point in the local limit: $K(n,q,k,\ell)$ exhibits a \emph{phase transition} at $\ell=2$, with different limits for $\ell < 2$, $\ell > 2$, and $\ell = 2$.